pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 > Click Authorize to grant permission to this and future calls<br>
 > &lt;Reject&gt; &lt;Authorize&gt;<br>

-I have no idea what this means, nor do I know when and why it comes at you.
+I have no idea what this means, nor do I know when and why it comes at you

-I shrug, I click through, I move on, for I do remember the Infinite Scroll of Apple iTunes' Terms and Conditions.
+I shrug, I click through, I move on.
+I do also remember the Infinite Scroll of Apple iTunes Terms-and-Conditions.
-I do hope such casual ignorant choices never do come to hurt you or me
+I do hope such casual ignorant click-through choices never do come to hurt you or me

 3